notnyt/beaglebone/README.md

 ```

 #### Waiting for Change
-If we want to wait for the value of an analog pin to change by a specified voltage, the method **#wait_for_change** is used.
+To wait for the value of an analog pin to change by a specified voltage, the method **#wait_for_change** is used.

 **#wait_for_change** takes the following arguments.
 - mv_change: The amount of change in millivolts required before returning
-- interval: How often we poll the value of the pin in seconds
+- interval: How often to poll the value of the pin in seconds
-- mv_last: (optional) The initial value we use as a point to detect change
+- mv_last: (optional) The initial value to use as a point to detect change

 This method returns an array containing the initial voltage, the last polled voltage, and the number of times the pin was polled.